 We had several impactful successes in meeting our overall objective of bringing quality education to Haiti.
 Our partner, UCNH, began the renovation of our new Knowledge and Training Center.
 The Center will conduct research and develop new learning and training materials that address a dire need for the nation’s new commitment to a MTBBE learning objective.

-Our implementing Partners Parole et Action and Mission Baptist Haiti developed, tested, and gathered feedback on a very simplistic, but comprehensive Home Based Learning Program that ensures the children follow the national school curriculum but also addresses many of the problems that schools in the rural areas are facing when it comes to Home Based Learning.
+Partners Parole et Action and Mission Baptist Haiti, our implementing partners, have developed, tested, and gathered feedback on a very simplistic, but comprehensive Home-Based Learning Program that ensures the children follow the national school curriculum but also addresses many of the problems that schools in the rural areas are facing when it comes to Home-Based Learning.
 Developing a Home-Based Learning program is paramount for Haitian society where there are constant interruptions in the school year.
-Many Home Based Learning Programs are internet-driven and call for electricity and internet, things that are not readily available in the rural provinces.
+Many Home-Based Learning Programs are internet-driven and call for electricity and internet, things that are not readily available in the rural provinces.
 However, our partners were able to develop a system that relied on printing the materials and delivering them to the schools with the use of local coordinators.
 The system is a huge success and we are able to reach the poorest of the poor in the most rural areas of the country.

 Meeting in the Dominican Republic

-It is customary that every year we convene in Haiti to discuss strategy, vision, and whats ahead for the new fiscal year.
+It is customary for us to convene in Haiti every year to discuss strategy, vision, and whats ahead for the new fiscal year.
 However, violence and political unrest forced us to hold our convention in the neighboring country of the Dominican Republic.
-We had a very productive meeting where we covered topics such as the MTBBE project pilot, Advocacy, our mission, and vision for the upcoming year.
+We had a very productive meeting where we covered topics such as the MTBBE project pilot, Advocacy, our mission, and our vision for the upcoming year.
 Participating partners were Woord En Daad, INCE Haiti, Parole et Action, and Universite Chretien Du Nord Haiti.
 Although we wished to be in Haiti, we nonetheless accomplished all our objectives and enjoyed the great weather as well.